NickWPI/Android-App/README.md

 Detailed pages for each trading pair
 - Streams current prices and relevant statistics
 - Displays a chart
-- Select price based from a variety of exchanges
+- Choose from a variety of exchanges

 Watchlist section so the user can save and watch certain trading pairs